rahulbouri/SOMs_World_Happiness_Dataset-Kaggle/README.md

 # SOMs_World_Happiness_Dataset

-<p>Self-Organizing Maps (SOMs) are a type of artificial neural network that can be used to project high-dimensional data onto a lower-dimensional space in an organized manner.
-SOMs are particularly useful for visualizing patterns in data and for clustering similar data points together.</p>
+Self-Organizing Maps (SOMs) are a type of artificial neural network that can be used to project high-dimensional data onto a lower-dimensional space in an organized manner.
+SOMs are particularly useful for visualizing patterns in data and for clustering similar data points together.

 ## How SOMs work?